niklas-palm/fargate-pool/README.md

 - `scripts/` contains helper methods for manipulating GHA environment variables, and scripts used by some make targets to add or drain tasks from the environment.

+#### Simulate traffic

+The infra template also sets up 2 lambda functions, triggered every minute, that simulates "grabbing" and "killing" tasks.
+There's also an ECS "monitoring service", which only queries the pool state and persists metrics in Cloudwatch Metrics.
+These are for demo purposes and can safely be deleted.

 ### Usage

 1. Change the role you've cofigured Github to have access to in the `.github/workflows` files in the top of both files.
 This role will be assumed by the Github worker to perform actions in your AWS environment (push a container or deploy cloudformation)